-While they do not appreciate disturbance, if overcrowding occurs, the foxtail lily flower can be lifted and divided during the autumn planting season.
+While they do not appreciate disturbance, the foxtail lily flower can be lifted and divided during the autumn planting season if overcrowding occurs.

 In addition, they may be prone to root rot if the soil is allowed to become too moist by poor watering practices or overcrowding.
 With this fungal disease, plant leaves will often turn brown prior to blooming.
 Keeping plants dry and providing adequate air circulation can help alleviate problems.
 The use of copper fungicides can also aid with prevention.